THE PROCESS IS SIMPLE...

 > Write a project summary statement of no more than 800 words

-> It is advised that this statement should cover the following five sections: industry context, challenge, strategy, creativity and result.
+> This statement should cover the following five sections:

 - Industry context - describe the market or industry context and where your brand/organisation fits into the given environment